mateusz7988/CTF-Writeups/MidsummerCorp/README.md

 The first challenge doesn't really require any knowledge, so let's just mark it down as completed and move to the next one!

 # 2. Midsummer Corp
 Now in this challenge, the hint says to inspect the Javascript carefully.
 So let's do this!
-I started inspecting all the available JS and finally stumbled upon this line in /apps/user_saml/saml/selectUserBackEnd:
+I started inspecting all the available JS using the browser developer tools and finally stumbled upon this line in /apps/user_saml/saml/selectUserBackEnd:

 `var _theme={"entity":"Midsummer Corp","name":"Midsummer Corp","productName":"Nextcloud","title":"Midsummer Corp","baseUrl":"https:\/\/files.midsummer.corp.local","syncClientUrl":"https:\/\/nextcloud.com\/install\/#install-clients","docBaseUrl":"https:\/\/docs.nextcloud.com","docPlaceholderUrl":"https:\/\/docs.nextcloud.com\/server\/26\/go.php?to=PLACEHOLDER","slogan":"a safe home for all your flowers","logoClaim":"","folder":""}`